 The Radiography Program is a JRCERT accredited twenty-one month full-time associate degree program.
 The program will prepare you to enter the field of diagnostic medical imaging as a Radiologic Technologist.
 Competence is achieved through the use of lecture, laboratory activities, small group presentations, research, and clinical education experiences.
 Patient care, radiation protection, and technical skills are emphasized throughout the curriculum.
 Classes are conducted on the Lower Bucks Campus and clinical experiences are varied in location.

-Radiography students must comply with the rules and policies presented in the Radiography Student Handbook and Attendance Policy, in addition to those listed in the catalog.
+Radiography students must comply with the rules and policies presented in the Radiography Student Handbook, in addition to those listed in the catalog.

 Accreditation of the program is by: